-While the law does not explicitly criminalize consensual samesex activity, the authorities use other laws to prosecute and imprison LGBTQ people.
-The authorities also target members of the LGBTQ community for harassment, sometimes utilizing dating apps and social media to entrap suspects.
-Many LGBTQ individuals conceal their sexuality to avoid discrimination and persecution.
+While the law does not explicitly criminalize consensual samesex activity, the authorities use other laws to prosecute and imprison homosexual people.
+The authorities also target members of the gay community for harassment, sometimes utilizing dating apps and social media to entrap suspects.
+Many homosexuals conceal their sexuality to avoid discrimination and persecution.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Egypt.
+Service members will be subject to local laws with regards to this topic.